 The impact of our concerns is minor for patients using the service, in terms of the quality and safety of clinical care.
 The likelihood of this occurring in the future is low once it has been put right.
-We have told the provider to take action (see full details of this action in the Requirement Notice at the end of this report).
+We have told the provider to take action (full details of this action are in the Requirement Notices at the end of this report).

 - When there were unintended or unexpected safety incidents, patients received reasonable support, truthful information and a verbal and written apology.
 They were told about any actions to improve processes to prevent the same thing happening again. - The practice had clearly defined and embedded systems, processes and practices in place to keep patients safe and safeguarded from abuse. - The lead GP administered all medicines and vaccinations. - There were effective recruitment processes in place and all members of staff had received a Disclosure and Barring Service check (DBS check).
-(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - All staff who acted as a chaperone were trained to carry out this role and had a DBS check in place. - There was no risk assessment in place for the control of legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings).
-Following our inspection, a risk assessment was carried out by an external specialist in June 2016, remedial actions were required to be taken. - The practice held records of Hepatitis B status for clinical staff who had direct contact with patients' blood for example through use of sharps.
+(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable) - There was no risk assessment in place for the control of Legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings).
+Following our inspection, we were provided with evidence of a site visit report to confirm that a risk assessment had been carried out by an external specialist in June 2016. - The practice had a number of policies and procedures to govern activity however, the practice cold chain policy did not include information on what to do in the event of vaccination fridge temperatures being out of the required range.
+There was no process is in place to cross check the temperature of the vaccination fridge.
+The practice did not have robust processes in place for the recording and monitoring of vaccine fridge temperatures.
+Following our inspection, we were provided with evidence of a revised cold chain policy. - There was no fire risk assessment in place.
+However, the practice had good fire procedures in place such as weekly testing of the fire alarm system and regular fire drills.
+All fire equipment was serviced on a regular basis and all staff had received fire safety training.
+Following our inspection, we were provided with evidence of a revised fire risk assessment which was carried out in June 2016 by an external specialist. - The practice held records of Hepatitis B status for all clinical staff who had direct contact with patients' blood for example through use of sharps.